Trump and the Complexities of the Middle East

 Currently, Al Assad has gassed more people and the images of the atrocities moved Trump emotionally to the point of launching 59 cruise missiles on the airbase that launched the chemical attacks.
 The news stated, 20 aircraft were destroyed, but the next day the base was operational again.
 Trump called it a measured attack.
 His people stated they are going to focus on destroying ISIS first.
 Once that is done, they will deal with Assad.
 In the meantime Assad is free to commit more genocide and the Russians are free to attack the rebels as they are called.
 And all the previous conditions that Obama had to deal with still exist with Trump and his administration.

 You see, it is not a simple situation, as the politicians would like us to believe.
 Now you can understand why Obama said he would not defeat ISIS while on his watch.
 If it wasn’t for the atrocities of Bashar Al Assad, I would say let’s pull out of the three way civil war in the mid-east.
 But something must be done with Assad as he is an evil person.
 As you can see the situation is like Jello.
 If it is pushed in one place it will jiggle in another.
-So what is a president to do?
+So is Trump making the situation worse or better in the mid-east by taking sides with the Saudi Arabia Sunni's and yet contradicting his position with the Sunni led ISIS?